50 Stunning Retro and Vintage Hairstyles for Women

 16. Super Short Vintage Haircuts

-The beauty of vintage hairstyles is that they’re generous enough to include even the shortest of haircuts.
+One of the best things about vintage hairstyles is that they leave room for even the shortest haircuts.

 17. Vintage Hairstyles for Bob Haircuts